“I’m pretty sure none of our decisions panned out how we wanted. Why we’re here, isn’t it?”

 GM: “Honestly, I’m not in as much of a hurry to see someone as they are,” the former stripper remarks.
-“For what it’s worth, though, I’m pretty sure none of our decisions panned out the way we wanted.”
+“For what it’s worth, though, I’m pretty sure none of our decisions panned out how we wanted.”

 “Why we’re here, isn’t it?”